 Long-life smoke detectors with 10-year batteries have been available to consumers since 1995.
 These long-life detectors also should be tested monthly.

 CPSC recommends consumers place a smoke detector that meets the requirements of Underwriters Laboratories' (UL) standard outside their bedrooms and on each level of multi- story homes.
+CPSC has worked to strengthen smoke detector performance and installation requirements.

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
 CPSC's work to help ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.